 Treatment of Eye Injuries and Eye Infections

-With over nine years of experience treating eye injuries and eye infections, Dr. Langer has the knowledge and expertise to treat most eye conditions.
+With over ten years of experience treating eye injuries and eye infections, Dr. Langer has the knowledge and expertise to treat most eye conditions.
 Below are several common eye conditions that can be treated at 512 Eye.

 - Conjunctivitis (pink eye)

 - Contact Lens Acute Red Eye